Prototypes and the myth of disposable code

 Demonstrating value and viability

 If you are trying to demonstrate the value of an idea then you should also be demonstrating its viability, i.e. that it can be developed as a production-ready application.
 If you cut corners to get something out quickly then you are not really demonstrating that it can work in a commercial context.

 This isn't an invitation to gold plate everything.
 You can still iterate, experiment, and build quickly, especially with modern development tools.
 However, you should always build with a clear view route to production for the application.

-This means establishing the main components that will be used in a live system.
-This will give you an opportunity to test out a basic, skeletal architecture to check that it will be fit for purpose in terms of delivering required functionality.
-This basic architecture will also make it easier to envisage the effort and complications that might be involved in building a production system.
+This means adopting an evolutionary approach to architecture that builds the capacity for change into your application.
+You should be able to establish a basic, skeletal architecture that can prove out the functionality while leaving placeholders for production concerns that can be added later on.
+This basic architecture will make it easier to envisage the effort and complications that might be involved in building a production system.

 You should also bake in some level of test and deployment automation from the start.
 Other supporting infrastructure can wait, though you will at the very least need a strategy for ensuring scalability, enabling resilience, and providing the means to support the application in production.